Autograph Authentication Process

 The DNA-laced taggant cannot only be detected in a scientific lab but also with a proprietary infrared laser.
 In fact, by using the laser, the invisible DNA-ink will glow "GREEN."
 More importantly, the chances of replicating this exact sequence is 1 in 33 trillion!

 Overt Tagging - A label bearing an alphanumeric serial number is applied on the item in a discrete location or on the Certificate or Letter of Authenticity.
 The choice is yours.
-Interestingly enough, this label was specifically designed to checkerboard when tampered with and can be completely removed!
-In addition, the label is non-destructive and does not harm your valuable item.
+In addition, this label was specifically designed to checkerboard when tampered with.
+Furthermore, the label is non-destructive and does not harm your valuable item.

 STEP 3: CERTIFICATION